Model Structures on Commutative Monoids in General Model Categories: Proof of Main Theorem

 This filtration is analogous to the one given in \cite{SS00}, and makes use of the decomposition $\Sym(-) = \oplus \Sym^n(-)$.
 The map $g:K\to X$ needed for the construction of $P_{n-1}\to P_n$ is adjoint to the map $\Sym(K)\to X$.
 Note that this description of $P_n$ is significantly simpler than the one found in \cite{SS00} because commutativity means one need not consider words with $X$'s, $K$'s, and $L$'s interspersed.
 Rather, all the $X$'s can be shuffled to the left and multiplied at the beginning of the process, rather than at the end as is done in \cite{SS00}.
+It is for this reason that Theorem \ref{thm:left-proper} only requires the hypothesis that $\M$ be $h$-monoidal rather than strongly $h$-monoidal as is required for monoids.
 If we were to keep our notation in line with the notation in \cite{SS00} then what we call $Q_n$ would be denoted $\overline{Q_n}$, but we will avoid this unnecessary shift in notation, because we will have no need for colimits of cubes formed from words in the letters $X,K,L$.

 Once we prove this proposition, we will restrict attention to the case when $h=j$ is a trivial cofibration to prove the first statement in Lemma \ref{lemma:appendix-main} and we will restrict to when $h=i$ is a cofibration and $X$ is cofibrant for the second statement.
 This is done at the end of the section.